jamilharun/test.social-media/README.md

 second locate your frontend folder using your terminal

 npx create-react-app ./
+npm install -D tailwindcss
+npx tailwindcss init

 this will setup the react modules and dependencies of your project

+though this first 3 commands can found in react documentary. ill just put it here for convenience

+other modules you will need:
+npm install @sanity/client @sanity/image-url react-icons react-loader-spinner react-masonry-css react-router-dom uuid

+if the download process fails for some reason then add -f after the command ex. npm install react-loader-spinner -f